History of Maidstone: 18th/19th centuries

 Following the demolition of the Lower Court House, a new town hall was constructed on its site in 1762–3.
 The building also served as the town's gaol until around 1827.
+Coxheath Camp was established close to the town in 1756 during the Seven Years' War and garrisoned by Hanoverian troops.
+During the American War of Independence it again became a major base, intended to resist the Armada of 1779.

 In 1799, King George III and Prime Minister William Pitt visited Mote Park in the town to inspect around 3,000 assembled troops of the Kent Volunteers, a local militia trained to defend the county from a possible invasion by Napoleon I of France.
 A Doric-style temple was constructed to commemorate the occasion.

 Maidstone Prison lies to the north of the town centre.
 Designed by Daniel Asher Alexander (the architect of Dartmoor Prison), it was completed in 1819 to replace the bridewell and old gaol in the centre of the town.
 Building work was carried out by French prisoners-of-war.
 The first inmates moved in at the end of 1818.
 On 28 April 1868, the 25-year-old Frances Kidder was executed outside Maidstone Prison for the murder of her stepdaughter, the last woman to be publicly hanged in Britain.

 The first of Maidstone's two army barracks was built in 1797 in response to the threat of Napoleon, and the barracks became the home of the West Kent Regiment.
 By 1813 the barracks along the Sandling Road were used to train the cavalry's young horses and 20 years later they became the Army Riding School.
 It was also a staging post for the colonies and in the 1860s 600 men could be stationed here.

 Kent County Council has met in Maidstone since 1889, when county councils were first established across England and Wales.

 There was a severe epidemic of typhoid fever in Maidstone in 1897, with 1,888 reported cases and at least 130 deaths.